310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 which is why i decided to Enroll into School, but… it is still difficult~ there are More and more things i do not know about.

 it is troubling… even though i have to Grow faster…
 {% endbubble %}

 {% bubble Chiaki past %}
-… Is that so.
+…Is that so.
 I don’t completely understand what you’re saying, but I get how you feel, sort of.

 I want to grow stronger, too…
 {% endbubble %}

 {% bubble Kanata pastcurious %}
 really? you too, are the same?

-hehe, it makes me happy to know we share something in common… right, chiaki? ♪
+fufu, it makes me happy to know we share something in common… right, chiaki? ♪
 {% endbubble %}

 {% bubble Chiaki past %}
 Ahh… We had a talk about that, didn’t we?
 So you still remember it, huh?

 I’m kind of happy.
 People kept ignoring me and finding me annoying—like I was just a background character, and it didn’t matter if I were here or not…

 But you’ve been listening to what I’ve been saying, haven’t you?
 {% endbubble %}

 {% bubble Kanata past %}
 yes! chiaki’s Stories are interesting. i can Learn many things from them, and that makes me happy.

 you have been Providing me so many things.

 that is why i would like to Repay you. how should i go about doing that? how can i make you Happy?
 {% endbubble %}

 {% bubble Chiaki past %}
 Oh no, there’s no need… I haven’t done anything worth being repaid.